LJP fight: Chirag Paswan expels 5 rebel MPs; Paras-led faction removes him as party president | Politics

 It was not shared as to how many members attended the meeting.

+Paras, however, termed as ''laughable'' the decision of the national executive meeting headed by Chirag Paswan to expel him and four other MPs from the party after the Lok Sabha speaker recognised him as its leader in the House.
+He claimed that the decision at the national executive meeting headed by his faction was in accordance with the LJP's constitutional requirement of ''one person, one post'', and reiterated the validity of its decision to remove his nephew from the post of party president.

-A meeting of the party's national council will be called in five days to elect a new president, the group said.
+A meeting of the party's national council will be called in five days to elect a new president, Paras said.

 Chirag Paswan is expected to address a press conference on Wednesday, with the battle for the control of the party likely to reach the Election Commission soon.